-Series A 1.80%

-Series F 0.90%

-Series F 0.90%
+Series A 1.80% Series F 0.90%

 The Manager offers a management fee reduction program to qualified investors in Series A and Series F units.
 If the unitholder qualifies under this program, the management fee charged to the Pool is reduced and the Pool distributes the amount of the reduction to the investor by way of a management fee distribution.
 Management fee distributions are automatically reinvested in additional units of a particular series of the Pool unless negotiated otherwise with the Manager.
-No management fee is charged to the Pool with respect to Series I and Series O units.
-Instead, each investor negotiates a separate fee that is paid directly to the Manager.